Sebelino/pyromhackit/docs.md

 ```
 >>> print(irom)
 ```
-6. Repeat step 4-5 until you are happy with the codec.
+6. Repeat step 4-5 until you are happy with the string representation.
+7. Save it to a file.